 Work-related costs scheme (“Werkkostenregeling”)

 Under the Work-related costs scheme (“werkkostenregeling”) the employer can reimburse work related costs tax-free to employees.
 This scheme can be used for pretty much anything.
 For instance presents with Christmas, staff outings but also bonuses.
-In 2021 the total allowances under this scheme cannot be more than 3% of the first EUR 400,000 of the wage sum and 1.18% of the remainder.
-Amounts exceeding this free space will be taxed at a staggering rate of 80%.
+In 2024 the total allowances under this scheme cannot be more than 1.92% of the first EUR 400,000 of the wage sum and 1.18% of the remainder.
+Amounts exceeding this free space will be taxed at a rate of 80%.

 Some allowances can be provided tax-free without using aforementioned free space of the Work-related costs scheme.
-These are assigned exemptions (“gerichte vrijstellingen”), for instance:
+These are the are assigned exemptions and nil valuations.

-- what is obtained under the 30% ruling or what is obtained as reimbursement for actual extraterritorial costs if the 30% ruling is not available;
+- what is obtained under the 30% ruling or what is obtained as reimbursement for actual extraterritorial costs if the 30% ruling is not available, e.g.:

 - business related lunches and meals during overtime